 EBV infection causes asymptomatic self-resolving moderately increased serum aminotransferase levels in 80 to 90% of cases, with of lymphocytic infiltration in sinusoids and portal areas, focal necrosis and intrahepatic cholestasis as described by Crum (2006) and Massei (2001).
 Rarely, an autoimmune hepatitis, with moderate necroinflammatory activity and fibrosis, may follow.
-Fatal chronic active EBV infection mimicking autoimmune hepatitis and caused by virus-associated haemophagocytosis, or by a severe systemic autoimmune disease autoimmune hemolytic with anemia thrombocytopenia has also been reported. superinfection on pre-existing autoimmune hepatitis may also occur and EBV has been implicated in several autoimmune disorders, but the exact mechanism remains unknown.
-Despite negative antinuclear autoantibodies and although we did not measure other autoantibodies nor performed unwarranted liver biopsy, we do not believe that an autoimmune hepatitis occurred in our patient as his liver function quickly normalized within a few days.
+Fatal chronic active EBV infection mimicking autoimmune hepatitis and caused by virusassociated haemophagocytosis, or by a severe systemic autoimmune disease with autoimmune hemolytic anemia, thrombocytopenia has also been reported.
+EBV superinfection on pre-existing autoimmune hepatitis may also occur and EBV has been implicated in several autoimmune disorders, but the exact mechanism remains unknown.
+Despite negative antinuclear autoantibodies and although we did not measure other autoantibodies nor performed an unwarranted liver biopsy, we do not believe that an autoimmune hepatitis occurred in our patient as his liver function quickly normalized within a few days.
+Cholestatic hepatitis with EBV infection in a child has been reported by Kang (2013).
+However, cholestastic manifestations, such as jaundice or pruritus, are rare except in adults and elderly and may occur even in the absence of clinical signs of IM as described by Shaukat (2005) and by Massei (2001) These may sometimes clinically manifest as cholecystitis or be associated with gallbladder dilatation with wall thickening, as in our patient, called acute acalculous cholecystitis as described by Yang (2010).